SAP CRM Action Profile: Complete Tutorial

 • Two conditions are checked before an action executes:

-• Schedule Condition: An action is scheduled for execution only if schedule condition defined for this action is satisfied.
-Also schedule condition can be evaluated within the implementation of SAP standard BAdI EVAL_SCHEDCOND_PPF.
+• Schedule Condition: An action is scheduled only if the schedule condition is satisfied.
+It can also be evaluated within the SAP standard BAdI EVAL_SCHEDCOND_PPF.

-• Start Condition: For the scheduled actions, start condition is checked before it is executed.
-Thus scheduled action is executed once the start condition is satisfied.
+• Start Condition: For scheduled actions, the start condition is checked before execution.
+The action is executed once the start condition is satisfied.

-• These conditions for an action are defined while configuring it in t-code SPPFCADM.
+• These conditions are defined while configuring the action in t-code SPPFCADM.

-• Conditions can be implemented with expressions on the container attributes from a business object or a class and constants.
+• Conditions can use expressions on container attributes from a business object or a class and constants.

 • Conditions can be checked for proper syntax and tested.